suhwanhwang/raspboard/README.md

 ## Program Termination
 - Press ESC key to exit the program.

+## Development

+### Adding a New Weather API
+The application is designed to be extensible.
+To add support for a new weather API:

+1. Create a new class in `src/api/` that implements the `WeatherAPI` interface
+2. Update the configuration to use the new API implementation
+3. The rest of the application will work with the new API without modification

+### Project Organization
+- `src/api/`: Contains API interfaces and implementations
+- `src/models/`: Contains data models and data processing logic
+- `src/ui/`: Contains UI components and layout management
+- `src/config/`: Contains configuration management
+- `src/main.py`: Main application entry point

 ## Notes
 - Internet connection is required to run the program.
 - Adjust Raspberry Pi's power management settings to prevent screen from turning off.